redonkulus/flashcards/README.md

 ## Features

-- Choose from three different flashcard types: alphabet, numbers and common site words
+- Choose from three different flashcard types: alphabet, numbers and common sight words
 - Autoplay cards with variable speed to test your skills
 - Speak the current card using your device's voice software
 - Works on latest Chrome, Firefox, Edge and Safari (mobile and desktop)